HUCTW Anti-Racism Group

 Using quantitative and qualitative data and resources, we strive to understand, name, and redress the harmful effects of institutional racism at Harvard University, both for our membership and for the community at large.

-We seek to normalize conversations about race and white supremacy within HUCTW and the greater University, center the voices of Black, Indigenous, and People of Color (BIPOC), and use this work to help build community.
-In this way we can support and advocate for our members of color as we work to remove the barriers and limitations that have historically existed in the Harvard workplace, which cause inequity and divisiveness.
-This commitment to build an explicitly anti-racist organization is ongoing and crucial to the development of a healthy and safe work environment for members across the University.
+We seek to normalize conversations about race and white supremacy at Harvard and within HUCTW, uplift and give meaningful space to the voices of Black, Indigenous, and People of Color (BIPOC), and use this work to help strengthen our community.
+In this way we can support and advocate for our HUCTW staff of color and all our members as we work to identify and remove the barriers that have historically existed in the Harvard workplace, which cause inequity and divisiveness.
+This commitment to build an explicitly anti-racist organization is ongoing and crucial to the development of a healthy and safe work environment for all members across Harvard.

 Our Goals

-• Support our members of color, find out what they need.
+• Support our members of color and find out what they need.

 • Educate ourselves and support internal anti-racist work.